Target-Aware Video Diffusion Models: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} We construct a benchmark set of 50 images depicting scenes with a person, where each image is paired with a text prompt describing an interaction between the person and a target object.
-For all pairs, we ensure that the target can be distinctly distinguished with text prompts using a noun, a color descriptor, or a spatial detail (e.g., soda bottle on the table, blue box at the center).
+\textbf{Dataset.} We construct a benchmark set of 80 images depicting scenes with a person, where each image is paired with a text prompt describing an interaction between the person and a target object.
+For all pairs, we ensure that the target can be clearly distinguished with text prompts using a noun, a color descriptor, or a spatial detail (e.g., soda bottle on the table, blue box at the center).
 Text prompts follow the format ``The person \{action\} with \{object\}.'' for baselines and ``The person \{action\} with [TGT] \{object\}.'' for ours.
-These prompts are further refined using GPT-4o, following the prompt enhancement procedure of CogVideoX~\cite{yang2024cogvideox}.
-For each image, we generate five videos and compare the results.
+These prompts are further refined using GPT-4o, following the prompt enhancement procedure of CogVideoX~\citep{yang2024cogvideox}.
+For each test image, we generate 5 videos with random seeds, comparing results with a total of 400 samples.

 \textbf{Metric.} We evaluate our approach along two dimensions: target alignment and generation quality.
 To measure target alignment, we assess whether the generated video captures an accurate interaction between the person and the target object.
-Specifically, we employ an off-the-shelf contact detector~\cite{contacthands_2020} to detect human-object contact in each frame of the generated video and consider the interaction accurate if the detected contact regions overlap the target object’s mask in at least one frame.
-We report the rate of accurate interactions over all generated videos (Contact Score).
-In addition, we perform two types of user studies to further assess target alignment of each method.
-For generation quality, we adopt the evaluation metrics from VBench~\cite{huang2023vbench} which break down video quality into subject consistency (SS), background consistency (BC), dynamic degree (DD), motion smoothness (MS), aesthetic quality (AQ), and imaging quality (IQ).
+Specifically, we employ an off-the-shelf contact detector~\citep{contacthands_2020} to identify human-object contact in each frame of the generated video and consider the interaction accurate if the detected contact regions overlap the target object's mask in at least one frame.
+We report the rate of accurate interactions over all generated videos (\emph{Contact Score}).
+In addition, we perform two types of user studies (\emph{Hum.
+Eval.} and \emph{User Pref.}) to further assess the target alignment of each method.
+For generation quality, we adopt the evaluation metrics from VBench~\citep{huang2023vbench}, which break down video quality into subject consistency (\emph{SS}), background consistency (\emph{BC}), dynamic degree (\emph{DD}), motion smoothness (\emph{MS}), aesthetic quality (\emph{AQ}), and imaging quality (\emph{IQ}).
+The final score (\emph{Avg.}) is computed by averaging them.